Ann-Wkariuki/printf/README.md

-Printf project by Ann and Jos h
+Printf project by Ann and Josh